 This scenario covers a single workspace design in your IT organization's subscription that is not constrained by data sovereignty or regulatory compliance, or needs to map to the regions your resources are deployed within.
 It allows your organization's security and IT admin teams the ability to leverage the improved integration with Azure access management and more secure access control.

-All resources, monitoring solutions, and Insights such as Application Insights and Azure Monitor for VMs, supporting infrastructure and applications maintained by the different teams are configured to forward their collected log data to the IT organization's centralized shared workspace.
+All resources, monitoring solutions, and Insights such as Application Insights and VM insights, supporting infrastructure and applications maintained by the different teams are configured to forward their collected log data to the IT organization's centralized shared workspace.
 Users on each team are granted access to logs for resources they have been given access to.